 - If the curve is severe, it can lead to heart and lung problems if it’s not caught early

-- When caught early enough, bracing can stop the curve from getting worst in 50% of children
+- When caught early enough, bracing can stop the curve from getting worse in 50% of children

-- A child will need surgery if the curve isn’t controlled
+- This type of scoliosis in children will require surgery if the curve isn’t controlled

-According to Dr. Dietz, the chance of a curve getting bigger depends on how large the curve is and how much growing the patient has left.
+According to Dr. Dietz, the chance of a curve getting bigger depends on how large the curve is and how much growth the patient has left.

 If you are a parent, don’t feel bad about not detecting your child’s curve earlier.

-The smaller curves are difficult to detect, even by specialists.
+The smaller curves are challenging to detect, even by specialists.
 Your spine doctor will evaluate your scoliosis to give you the best treatment plan for your life.

 Whether you’re just beginning to research scoliosis or have already made the decision to have scoliosis back surgery, our comprehensive guide gives you answers to common questions about scoliosis and examples of real patient success stories.